Anaman01/0x01-shell_permissions/0x00-shell_basics/README.md

-rm /tmp/my_first_directory/betty-Delete the file betty. rmdir /tmp/my_first_directory-Delete the directory my_first_directory that is in the /tmp directory. cd - -changes the working directory to the previous one.
+rm /tmp/my_first_directory/betty-Delete the file betty. rmdir /tmp/my_first_directory-Delete the directory my_first_directory that is in the /tmp directory. cd - -changes the working directory to the previous one. file /tmp/iamafile - script that prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory when we will run your script.